5-Tips to Tame Winter Horse Chores

 Tip 1: Fix Winter Water Worries

-Unheated water freezes in minutes, yet we know that water is the most important ingredient in any equine nutrition program.
+water freezes in minutes, yet we know that water is the most important ingredient in any equine nutrition program.
+In fact,

 •Automatic heated field waterers are usually made of a heavy duty polyethylene construction and work well to keep water from freezing.
 However, they fail whenever the power is interrupted.

-hole waterer operates like a frost-free hydrant so horses have a constant supply of fresh, clean 50° water year round with no
+waterer operates like a frost-free hydrant so horses have a constant supply of fresh, clean 50° water year round with no standing

 •Stall options include automatic stall waterers and poly-insulated buckets, both of which work well inside the barn.